hhaji/Deep-Learning/README.md

 Additional Reading:
 ```
    * Blog: [Why Momentum Really Works](https://distill.pub/2017/momentum/) by Gabriel Goh
-   * Blog: [How to Accelerate Learning of Deep Neural Networks With Batch Normalization](https://machinelearningmastery.com/how-to-accelerate-learning-of-deep-neural-networks-with-batch-normalization/) by Jason Brownlee
    * Blog: [Understanding the Backward Pass Through Batch Normalization Layer](https://kratzert.github.io/2016/02/12/understanding-the-gradient-flow-through-the-batch-normalization-layer.html) by Frederik Kratzert
    * [Video](https://www.youtube.com/watch?v=Xogn6veSyxA) of lecture / discussion: This video covers a presentation by Ian Goodfellow and group discussion on the end of Chapter 8 and entirety of Chapter 9 at a reading group in San Francisco organized by Taro-Shigenori Chiba. <br>
    * Blog: [Preconditioning the Network](https://cnl.salk.edu/~schraudo/teach/NNcourse/precond.html) by Nic Schraudolph and Fred Cummins